emqx/eip/active/0016-emqx-conf.md

   }
   ```

-- Update specific configuation without query string, will modify the configuration of all nodes in the cluster and persist it in `emqx_cluster_override.conf`.
-In other words, it is the configuration that keeps the cluster strongly consistent.
+- Update specific configuation without the 'node' query string will modify the configuration of all nodes in the cluster and persist it in `emqx_cluster_override.conf`.

 - Update specific configuation with `node='xxx@xx.xx.xx'` in the query string, only the configuration of the specified node will be modified, persisted to `emqx_local_override.conf`.